caiofp27/ReactJS.NET-Application/README.md

 After clone it:<br />
 - Inside ClientApp<br />
 -- npm install<br />
--- npm start

-- Using VS2020 run debug
+Then using run vs2020 debugger